 To determine the RF-power level of the spatio-temporal speckle, we plot the spatially-averaged RF-spectra $S(f, t_d)$ at every time $t_d$ together as shown in Fig.~\ref{fig:RFprocess}(c).
 All spectra feature a continuous signal decaying exponentially with frequency, which originates from the resolution-limited spatio-temporal speckle \cite{Kim2021}.
 We perform a linear fit of the exponential decay in a semi-logarithmic scale.
 It yields the broadband continuous RF-signal $S_{\mathrm{b}}(f)$, which we consider as the RF-power level of spatio-temporal speckle.

 To separate the RF peaks above $S_{\mathrm{b}}(f)$, we subtract this fitted exponentially-decaying power spectrum by

 and setting the negative values of $\hat{S}(f, t_d)$ to 0.
-The modified RF-spectrum $\hat{S}(f, t_d)$ is presented in Fig.~\ref{fig:RFprocess}(e), in which only the oscillatory peaks caused by lasing instabilities are left and can thus be well discerned.
-Figure~\ref{fig2}(b) in the main text shows the modified RF-spectra $\hat{S}(f, t_d)$ for each cavity geometry.
+The subtracted RF-spectrum $\hat{S}(f, t_d)$ is presented in Fig.~\ref{fig:RFprocess}(e), in which only the oscillatory peaks caused by lasing instabilities are left and can thus be well discerned.
+Figure~2(b) in the main text shows the subtracted RF-spectra $\hat{S}(f, t_d)$ for each cavity geometry.